Home » Desserts » Homemade Caramel Corn Popcorn with Cashews and Pecans

 Popcorn in a roasting pan with nuts; two sticks of butter in a saucepan to be melted for caramel sauce.

-Next, melt the butter in a large saucepan over medium heat and stir in the brown sugar, corn syrup, and salt.
+START THE CARAMEL SAUCE.
+Melt a cup of butter in a large saucepan over medium heat and stir in the brown sugar, corn syrup, and salt.

 Brown sugar and butter melted together in a saucepan; stirring baking soda and salt into caramel mixture for caramel corn.

-Remove the caramel mixture from the heat and stir in baking soda and vanilla.
-The mixture will foam up—this is a normal chemical reaction between the baking soda and caramel mixture ingredients.
+BOIL THE CARAMEL AND ADD BAKING SODA.
+Bring the caramel mixture to a boil, stirring constantly.
+Then, boil for 5 more minutes without stirring.
+Remove the caramel from the heat and stir in baking soda and vanilla.
+The mixture will foam up — this is a normal chemical reaction between the baking soda and the hot caramel ingredients.

 Pouring caramel sauce over popcorn and stirring with a silicone spatula to coat the pieces before baking.

+COAT THE POPCORN WITH CARAMEL.
 Pour the caramel over the popped corn and nuts and stir well with a silicone spatula.

 Stirring caramel popcorn in a roasting pan with a silicone spatula.

+BAKE AND STIR.
 Now, it’s time to bake the caramel corn for 1 hour in the preheated oven, stirring the popcorn with a rubber spatula every 15 minutes.

 Pouring baked caramel corn onto a parchment lined baking sheet to cool.

-Finally, remove the caramel corn from the oven and let cool completely.
+COOL AND STORE.
+Remove the caramel corn from the oven and let cool completely.
 Then, break it into pieces and store it in an airtight container or dig in while it’s fresh!

 Always be careful when cooking the caramel, and use a pot that is large enough so that it doesn’t overflow — melted sugar is hot!